Join-Exception/Discord-Location-Changer/README.md

 ## Configuration

-- **Token File**: Save your bot token in a plain text file.
+- **Token File**: Save your token in a plain text file.
 Ensure the file path is correct when using the `--token` argument.
 - **Regions**: Modify the `regions` list in the script to include or exclude specific regions.

 ## Security

-- **Token Safety**: Do not share your bot token.
+- **Token Safety**: Do not share your token.
 Treat it like a password.
-- **Discord API Guidelines**: Ensure your usage complies with the [Discord Terms of Service](https://discord.com/terms).

 ## Disclaimer